-We initiated our PALISADE Phase 3 Program for PH94B in SAD with the commencement of PALISADE-1 in May 2021 and PALISADE-2 in August 2021.
+We initiated our PALISADE Phase 3 Program for PH94B in SAD with PALISADE-1 in May 2021 and PALISADE-2 in August 2021.
 During Fiscal 2022, we also initiated the PALISADE OLS and advanced our Phase 2A clinical study of PH94B in adults experiencing AjDA.
 We achieved last patient out of PALISADE-1 in June 2022 and commenced analysis of the data generated throughout the study.
 As noted above, in July 2022 we determined that PALISADE-1 did not achieve its primary efficacy endpoint.
-Accordingly, we are actively investigating, on multiple fronts, potential contributors to that outcome.
-As noted above, we have paused recruitment and enrollment of PALISADE-2 while we engage an independent third-party statistician to conduct an interim assessment of data currently available from randomized subjects in that study.
-The results of that interim assessment will help guide near-term activities related to both PALISADE-2 and future clinical trials of PH94B in SAD and/or other anxiety indications.
-In addition, we ended enrollment in our PALISADE OLS and are assessing preliminary data from the study that we believe supports continued late-stage clinical development of PH94B as a potential treatment for SAD in a manner consistent with both data observed in Phase 2 development of PH94B in SAD, i.e., with multiple assessments of PH94B's potential efficacy, as compared to placebo, when used acutely, as-needed, over an extended period of time in an outpatient setting, rather than a single administration assessment in an anxiety-provoking public speaking challenge conducted in a clinical setting.
+Accordingly, we have actively investigated, on multiple fronts, potential contributors to that outcome and will apply our learnings to the restart and completion of PALISADE-2 and to future clinical studies of PH94B in SAD and/or other anxiety indications.
+As noted above, in July 2022 we paused recruitment and enrollment of PALISADE-2 while we engaged independent third-party biostatisticians to conduct an interim assessment of data then available from randomized subjects in that study.
+We received the results of that interim assessment in September 2022 and, as a result, we are preparing to resume recruitment and enrollment of subjects in PALISADE-2 as soon as practicable.
+In addition to pausing enrollment in PALISADE-2, we ended recruitment and enrollment in our PALISADE OLS in August 2022 and are assessing preliminary data from the study that we believe supports continued late-stage clinical development of PH94B as a potential treatment for SAD in a manner consistent with both data observed in Phase 2 development of PH94B in SAD, i.e., with multiple assessments of PH94B's potential efficacy, as compared to placebo, when used acutely, as-needed, over an extended period of time in an outpatient setting, rather than a single administration assessment in an anxiety-provoking public speaking challenge conducted in a clinical setting.

-Beginning in the fourth quarter of Fiscal 2021, throughout Fiscal 2022, and continuing through the date of this Report, we have expanded our employee infrastructure with experienced personnel additions across multiple functional areas, including clinical operations, clinical research, data management, chemistry, manufacturing and controls (CMC) and quality assurance, biostatistics and clinical analytics, regulatory affairs, medical affairs, translational medicine, commercial operations, legal, contracts and corporate affairs, development operations, and investor and public relations.
+Since the fourth quarter of Fiscal 2021, we have expanded our employee infrastructure with experienced personnel additions across multiple functional areas, including clinical operations, clinical research, data management, chemistry, manufacturing and controls (CMC) and quality assurance, biostatistics and clinical analytics, regulatory affairs, medical affairs, translational medicine, commercial operations, legal, contracts and corporate affairs, development operations, and investor and public relations.
+We have paused further additions to our employee base pending results from the completion of our PALISADE-2 clinical trial of PH94B.